9 Essential Lawn Mower Safety Rules to Know Before You Mow

 Prepare the space.
 Winter has a way of relocating large sticks, rocks, holiday decorations and other debris onto the lawn.
 Walk the lawn quickly before mowing to check for and remove anything that could be struck by the machine and thrown out, potentially injuring the operator or bystanders.

 Dress the part.
-Proper footwear, not sandals, is the safest option to limit injury to your feet from thrown objects.
+Proper footwear, not bare feet or sandals, is the safest option to limit injury to your feet from thrown objects.
 Long pants are also recommended to protect your legs.
-Round out the ensemble with hearing and eye protection to help protect yourself in the event of flying debris.
+Round out the ensemble with hearing protection for prolonged exposure to the loud engine noise and eye protection to help protect yourself in the event of flying debris.

 Ensure safe operation.
 Most experts recommend that children younger than 12 shouldn’t use lawn mowers unsupervised.
 Children under 16 should not operate a riding lawn mower.
 Never carry passengers on a riding mower; they can fall off and quickly be run over by the mower.